Notice! Library closing at 2 pm on December 24. Closed all day December 25.

 Books to Prisons

-Recently, the Friends established contact with Yale Law School, whereby some of our overflow books are sent to prisons within Connecticut.
-The donated books do not contain violence but focus on classic novels, art books, spiritual and reference books, poetry, sports, and self-help books.
+The Friends have established a contact with Yale Law School, through which some overflow books are sent to prisons in Connecticut.
+The donated books focus on classic novels, art books, sports, careers, spiritual and reference books, poetry, and self-help books.
+Volunteers from the Law School pick up these books and deliver them to various prisons.

 Samantha Austin, a nurse practitioner in the Navajo Nation in Arizona and daughter of Friends’ volunteer Cathy Austin, has set up a Little Free Library using donations the Friends have sent.
 Here is a part of Samantha’s note: